AXP-OS/axpos-org/content/docs/knowledge/faq.md

 1. If an official mirror(s) requires a registration it is for [reproducible builds](/Reproducible-builds) **only**
 1. You can build AXP.OS **without** these repositories by just using the normal [AXP.OS manifest](https://github.com/AXP-OS/manifest/) and add vendor blobs and firmware on your own
 1. Splitting the problematic parts from the rest of the sources also makes it easier keeping the main project/builds alive in case of trouble

+## meaning of the AXP.OS build id

+You might noticed the build ID already when checking the [Changelog](/Changelog) or when looking at the [automation channel](/docs/overview/#support) when a new release is announced.

+The format of the AXP.OS build ID is:

+- until August 2025: `YYYY-MM-05.<ID>`
+- since September 2025: `YYYY-MM.<ID>`

+It gets set once a build "freeze" starts and uses the current year and month of that start date.
+The `<ID>` begins with `1` and increases if there is any other build in that same year and month (which rarely happens though).

+This build ID is used in several places: Changelog, build release announcments, reproducible buid manifest, testing checklist, and more.
+When referring to a build ID it is possible to get all relevant information and it ensures that all builds run with the same config, same included app versions etc.

+---

 ## DivestOS-based FAQ